-When you dissect thousands of bees, like I have, it is important to remember that exploration is the process and discovery is the goal.
+When you dissect thousands of bees, it is important to remember that exploration is the process and discovery is the goal.
 Pictured below is the stimulated ovaries of a worker that I discovered while performing an autopsy on a honey bee.
 In beekeeping terms we would call this a “laying worker”.

-During the period of time from queenlessness to colony collapse workers may sometimes begin to lay eggs.
+During the period of time from queenlessness to colony death workers may sometimes begin to lay eggs.
 A laying worker occurs when the ovaries of worker bees are stimulated.
 The ovaries develop allowing her to lay eggs.
 Normally ovary development in workers is suppressed by the presence of uncapped brood.

 Sampling and assessing honey bee hives is another way of turning exploration into discovery… I have seen the chaos that laying workers can create in the hive and know that their presence is in response to the panic felt throughout the hive when a colony goes queenless…